rizwanniazigroupdocs/aspose-words-cloud-android/README.md

     ...
 }
 ```
-Add dependency to [Aspose.Words Cloud Java SDK](https://github.com/aspose-words-cloud/aspose-words-cloud-java), starting from *18.11* (previous versions may not work with Android).
+Add dependency to [Aspose.Words Cloud SDK for Java](https://github.com/aspose-words-cloud/aspose-words-cloud-java), starting from *18.11* (earlier versions may not work with Android).
 ```gradle
 dependencies {
     ...